ShivamRIG/ShivamRIG/README.md

-- 👋 Hi, I’m @ShivamRIG
+- 👋 Hi, I’m Shivam Singh
-- 👀 I’m interested in Pyhon and Cloud
+- 👀 I’m interested in Pyhon and Solidity
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning Blockchain devlopment
-- 💞️ I’m looking to collaborate on pyhton basic project
+- 💞️ I’m looking to collaborate on pyhton basic project and open source projects for Solidity
 - 📫 How to reach me
 email Shivamsingh8461@outlook.com